SCECcode/pycsep/README.md

     `python3 -m venv csep`
     `source csep/bin/activate`
     `cd ..`
-    `pip3 install numpy` (Because of obspy and another reason for using conda)
-    `pip3 install -r requirements.txt`
+    `pip3 install numpy` (Because of obspy and another reason for using conda) `pip3 install -r requirements.txt`

     Note: There is an issue installing Cartopy on MacOS with Proj >=6.0.0 and will be addressed in 0.18 release of Cartopy.
-If this package, is needed please manually install or use Conda instructions above.
+    If this package is needed please manually install or use Conda instructions above.
+Additionally, if you choose the manual build, you might need to resolve build issues as they arise.
+This is usually caused by not having the proper python statics installed to build the binary packages or poorly written setup.py scripts from other packages.

 3. Navigate to repo `cd csep2` (If you are not already there...)
 4. Install editable version of package `pip install -e .`